efumagal/geo-3d-otel/README.md

 go run main.go
 ```

-The webserv runs on port 8080.
+The webserver runs on port 8080.

 ### APIs